-Robyn is a proud Kamilaroi woman born in the small NSW country town of Collarenebri, who grew up on the Aboriginal Reserve in Collarenebri.
-She is the Manager of Beryl Women Inc. & has worked as a Koori Support Worker.
+Robyn is a proud Kamilaroi woman born in the small NSW country town of Collarenebri, where she grew up on the Aboriginal Reserve.
+She is the Chief Executive Officer of Beryl Women Inc. Prior to becoming a CEO, Robyn worked in the service as an Aboriginal Support Worker.

 What are your hopes for the Refuge in the future?
 (Robyn Martin)

 My hopes for Beryl’s future are that we continue to provide such a valuable service to women and children escaping domestic/family violence, and that additional funding is available to allow us to provide additional programs that support women and children who are still living with violence in the community.
 I also hope that Beryl continues to be in a position to provide prevention and intervention programs to break the cycle, so that children who have been child clients of the service do not access the service as young adult women with their own children, having the resources to provide long-term, unlimited support that is based on trauma-informed care to assist in the healing process, to continue to work respectfully and to do no further harm to the client.

 How do the workers interact with clients?
 (Robyn Martin)